Nashville Estate Planning Lawyer

 A trust is an independent legal entity that can hold the assets in your estate and designate beneficiaries for those assets.
 This is similar to a will, but a will is a public document.
 The assets in a trust do not have to enter probate, and beneficiaries can receive assets immediately rather than being required to wait until the probate court has concluded.

 You also have more control over when and how the assets in a trust are distributed.
-A trust can hold assets until a minor beneficiary turns 18 or can hold assets for a beneficiary who receives government benefits so they do not lose those needed benefits.
+A trust law can hold assets until a minor beneficiary turns 18 or can hold assets for a beneficiary who receives government benefits so they do not lose those needed benefits.
 There are irrevocable and revocable trusts and many different uses for these trusts.
 Your estate plan can include one or multiple trusts.
 A trust is managed and distributed by a trustee.

 Creating Powers of Attorney